-You must maintain attendance in at least one class beyond the 60% date.
+You must maintain attendance (participate in academic related activities) in at least one class beyond the 60% date.
 The 60% date is posted each semester on the financial aid web page.

 The law specifies how your school must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
 If you withdraw during your payment period or period of enrollment (your school can define these for you and tell you which one applies), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 The amount of assistance that you have earned is determined on a pro rate basis.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.